alexdesousa/alexdesousa.github.io/blog.md

+---
+layout: default
-# The Broken Link Blog
+title: The Broken Link Blog
+---

 > Broken or dead link, a link that, having suffered link rot, points to a
 > webpage or server that is no longer available on the World Wide Web.